Reflecting Upon Irreducible Mind

 What I am pointing out it that the very problem that bedevils materialism

-seems to me to be bedeveling Myers' views as described by the authors of
+seems to me to be bedeveling Myers' views as described by the authors

 I think it's exaggerated to say that Myers' views have the same